djhaskin987/degasolv/docs/command-reference.rst

 The ``display-config`` command is used to print all the options in the *effective configuration*.
-It allows the user to debug configuration by printing the actual configuration used by degasolv after all the command-line arguments and config files have been merged together.
+It allows the user to debug configuration by printing the actual configuration used by Degasolv after all the command-line arguments and config files have been merged together.
 An example of this is found in the `config files section`_.